Pepper Hammock Power Project

 Water Use

-Renewable power projects are ideal to continue delivering power when its critically needed and are capable of withstanding severe weather events.
+Solar and storage projects are ideal to continue delivering power when its critically needed and are capable of withstanding severe weather events.
 Project sites are designed with water management in mind, therefore reducing flooding and standing water issues.

 Agrivoltaics